ansible/ansible/docs/docsite/rst/dev_guide/developing_collections.rst

 above role name rules.
 The collection import into Galaxy will fail if a role name does not comply with these rules.

 You can migrate 'traditional roles' into a collection but they must follow the rules above.
-You man need to rename roles if they don't conform.
+You may need to rename roles if they don't conform.
 You will have to move or link any role-based plugins to the collection specific directories.

 .. note::